How to Reduce Bruising and Swelling After Brow Lift

 When can I sleep on my side after a brow lift?

-• While the recovery timeline can vary from patient to patient, most people are generally able to resume front or side sleeping after 2 – 4 weeks
+While the recovery timeline can vary from patient to patient, you can resume front or side sleeping after 2-4 weeks.

 What can I put on my scars after brow lift surgery?